epfl-ada/ada-2025-project-adastraperaspera/data_story_rewritten.md

   <br><em>Figure 32.
 Random tile-based train/test split (391 tiles; 78 test, 313 train).</em>
 </p>

-Within this framework, we compare out-of-fold (OOF) performance for a multi-modal linear model and three ablations that isolate distinct sources of spatial signal.
-The four specifications are: (i) `target expression ~ distance to plaque + 15 PIG expression in neighbors + cell centroid coordinates`, (ii) `target expression ~ 15 PIG expression in neighbors`, (iii) `target expression ~ cell centroid coordinates`, and (iv) `target expression ~ distance to plaque`.
-Across feature sets, average R² under random cross-validation is consistently higher than under spatial block cross-validation (with overlapping 95% confidence intervals at the aggregate level), indicating that random splits can overstate generalization in the presence of spatial autocorrelation.
-Critically, this inflation is not uniform across genes: some show extremely large relative differences, including +138.2% for *Ctst* and +1,369% for *Nrep*.
-These outliers highlight a key organizing principle for the remainder of this section: genes with stronger spatial variation (and/or sharper region-specific regimes) suffer disproportionate performance degradation when portions of the brain are obstructed during training, revealing dependence on localized structure rather than globally transferable trends.
-We make this leakage effect explicit by quantifying the mean relative leakage gap (%) between random and spatial block cross-validation (log-scaled), where larger gaps indicate stronger performance inflation under random splits and therefore greater susceptibility to spatial autocorrelation across the tested feature sets.
+Using this framework, we compare out-of-fold (OOF) performance for a multi-modal linear model and its three ablations.
+The full model is given by `target expression ~ distance to plaque + 15 PIG expression in neighbors + cell centroid coordinates`.
+Meanwhile, its threee ablations are: (i) `target expression ~ 15 PIG expression in neighbors`, (ii) `target expression ~ cell centroid coordinates`, and (iii) `target expression ~ distance to plaque`.

+Regardless of input features, the average R² under random cross-validation is consistently higher than under spatial block cross-validation (with overlapping 95% confidence intervals at the aggregate level).
+This indicates that random splits can overestimate generalization in the presence of spatial information leak.

+Further, this R^2 inflation is not uniform across genes.
+Some genes show extremely large relative differences, such as +138.2% for *Ctst* and +1,369% for *Nrep*.
+In other words, genes with stronger spatial variation will have the stronger generalization gap between random and spatial block CV.
+This highlights poor generalization performance for these genes.

 <p align="center">
   <!-- This was obtained with plot_mean_r2_with_extremes in results.ipynb -->